3 Garage Door Repair Myths Busted

 Even if you manage to adjust the spring without hurting yourself, proper adjustment can be tricky.
 You may eliminate the problem that you had but unintentionally create another problem.
 If your door was opening slowly and you adjusted the spring to compensate, it might not close properly now.
 And you might not realize that you’ve created the other problem.
 The consequence?
 Your garage door opener must work harder to close the door and it will need to be repaired or replaced sooner than later.

 In the end, adjusting a garage door’s torsion spring by yourself is simply not worth the risk or potential cost, especially when you realize that hiring a professional to do the job is less expensive than you think.
+If your garage door needs service or repair, call the experts at Markham Garage Doors, or fill out our contact form to request service!

 3 Tips to Maintain A New Asphalt Driveway